hareeshgg/hareeshgg/README.md

 - 👋 Hi, I’m hareesh
 - 🌱 I’m currently pursuing Bsc IT
 - 💞️ I’m looking to collaborate on Java & Web related projects
-- 📫 You csn reach out to me via hareeshgurung@gmail.com
+- 📫 You can reach out to me via hareeshgurung@gmail.com
 - 😄 Pronouns: he/him

 <!---